What are the benefits and drawbacks of a 4-day week?

 Think about a construction site.
 If you took away 20% of working hours (on full pay), workers would be happier and more rested.
 But would they get more done in the compressed time?
 The way projects are managed on a building site, with so many complex moving parts, would certainly make it difficult.

-Slight staff increases may be necessary
+Staff increases may be necessary

 Cutting back hours can create gaps in your shift schedule.
 So, in a situation where you’re reducing everyone’s hours, you might need to take on new hires.
+The combined cost of increased hiring and giving up 20% of an employee's working hours can prove too cost-prohibitive for some businesses.

 Learn how a weekly employee check-in is the foundation of moving to more flexible working practices.
 Download our latest guide: Embracing continuous performance management 👇